 By implementing a handful of key Yin Yoga postures into your training that release tight or inflamed muscles and stress our connective tissue, you will help to optimise flexion and extension while moving toward achieving virtuosity of the fundamental elements of CrossFit.

 1. Shoelace (leg focus)

-Abductors (glutes and outer hip) and the complementary connective tissue surrounding these large muscles are critical for efficient and fluid CrossFit movements.
-Shoelace posture dominates in stressing the lengthening this region of our body.
+Abductors (glutes and outer hips) and the complementary connective tissue surrounding these large muscles are critical for efficient and fluid CrossFit movements.
+Shoelace posture dominates in stressing the lengthening of this region of our body.

 Instructions: Begin by sitting crossed legged and pulling the ankles back toward the hips until knees are stacked.
 For the more flexible, knees remain stacked while moving the ankles toward the front of the mat so both shins are parallel with the front of your mat.

 - Decompression for the lower spine when folding forward